vahidForughi/node-red-contrib-monster/README.md

 The node-red-contrib-monster uses the following open source software:

 - [AWS SDK for JavaScript] (https://github.com/aws/aws-sdk-js): AWS SDK for JavaScript in the browser and Node.js.
+- [Openstack Swift Client SDK for JavaScript] (https://www.npmjs.com/package/openstack-swift-client): Swift SDK for JavaScript in the browser and Node.js.

 License
 -------